m2n037/awesome-mecheng/README.md

 *

 #### Abaqus

+Student/Free version: Available

 ###### Books
 ###### Articles
 ###### Tutorials/MOOCs/Lectures

 #### LS Dyna

+Student/Free version: Not available but a student license can be obtained for less than $150 AFAIK.

 ###### Books
 ###### Articles
 ###### Tutorials/MOOCs/Lectures

 #### Comsol

+Comsol was known as FEMLAB before and is a academic spin-off from Stanford University.
+Comsol integrated multiphysics simulation capability for the first time in a commercial package and is pretty popular in many unconventional industry.

+Student/Free version: Not available.

 ###### Books
 ###### Articles
 ###### Tutorials/MOOCs/Lectures

 #### Hyperworks (Radioss, Optistruct)

+Hyperworks is a complete commercial suite of Preprocessing, Solving, and Postprocessing tools for FEA by Altair Engineering.
+The flagship product is Hypermesh - a meshing software widely popular in CAE industry only challenged by ANSA, a new entrant from Beta CAE Systems.
+Hyperworks includes many software for different purposes though the mostly used ones are Optistruct and Radioss solvers besides Hypermesh.

+Student/Free version: Available only for students with limited capability

 ###### Books
 ###### Articles
 ###### Tutorials/MOOCs/Lectures